 OceanJet leaves from Pier 1.

-I think some of the other companies leave from other piers, so make sure you double check beforehand.
+I think some of the other companies leave from other piers, plus this article is based on my travels in December 2016, so make sure you double check beforehand.

 Pier Fees :